 The public page can highlight a wide variety of personal information such as:

-MyLife claims that their reputation score is what people use to decide everything — whether they want do business with you, be friends with you, live with you, date you and more.
+MyLife claims that its reputation score is what people use to decide everything — whether they want to do business with you, be friends with you, live with you, date you, and more.

 The only thing that differentiates MyLife from other data aggregate sites is the limited number of services they offer such as address history, reverse phone number lookup, and contact information for a small one-time fee.
 But MyLife generates your reputation score using all your information.

-A MyLife Reputation Score is based on background details, personal reviews and social media posts, and are constantly updated.
+A MyLife Reputation Score is based on background details, personal reviews, and social media posts, and is constantly updated.
 They provide a quick method to assess anyone.
 The company said they access the following information for them to be able to calculate an individual’s reputation score: